solana-labs/solana/docs/src/developing/programming-model/transactions.md

 is the number of those corresponding account addresses that are read-only.
 The third value in the message header is the number of read-only account addresses not requiring signatures.

+#### Version Byte Format

+A version byte contains 1 in its 7th bit and the version number (e.g., 0) in its 0-6th bits.

 #### Account Addresses Format